buehlmaier/FINA4350-student-blog-2022-01/content/group-Metatext-020_wsj_news_cleaning_scraping.md

 'selenium webdriver' is a package that enable the code to control the web browser (such as Google Chrome and Firefox) as if we are manually browsing on the browser.
 Whenever we are working with dynamic websites that are heavily java-scriptted, we can use 'webdriver' to monitor how javascript changes HTML.

-We will be using Dow Jones Factiva to scrap news.
+We will be using Dow Jones Factiva to scrape news.
 Factiva is a paid-service with API access to for institutions.
 However, we can access Factiva via the link available at HKU Library using HKU credentials without API access.
 Therefore, we create a 'synthetic API' using the webdriver module to access Factiva shown as follows:

 ```python
 webdriver_dir = '/Users/chanmingho/Downloads/chromedriver' #supply local directory of 'webdriver'